ItsBranK/SignatureMaker/README.md

-### Signature Maker v1.0
+### Signature Maker v1.1

-Small program intended to help out in the process of making signatures.
+A tool intended to help out in the process of making signatures.

 - Compares and displays the differences in the provided AOBs
 - Generates a full byte and half byte mask based on the difference